-When this happens, your heirs are given a choice to decide wether they will buy or sell the house to pay off the loan.
-The sales from selling the homes is used to pay off the loan.
+When this happens, your heirs are given a choice to decide whether they will buy or sell the house to pay off the loan.
+The sales from selling the home are used to pay off the loan.
 Even if your loan exceeds the value of your home upon selling, the loan is still considered paid.

 You don't also have to worry about going homeless because you're unable to pay off the loan.
 The government has laws that protect the homeowners from going homeless.